10 Free Summer Math Programs for High School Students

 Cost: None.
 Students will have to arrange their own transportation to the campus.

-The Math Modeling Camp offers high school students a free opportunity to utilize mathematical models in analyzing real-world scenarios, such as traffic impact on bridges or climate effects on natural resources.
-Participants undergo testing of problem-solving skills, collaborative abilities, and attention to detail over extended periods.
+The Math Modeling Camp allows high school students to apply mathematical models to analyze scenarios such as the impact of traffic on bridges or the effects of climate change on natural resources.
+You will test your problem-solving skills, collaborative abilities, and attention to detail.
 This non-residential program prioritizes applicants from Minnesota, particularly those residing in the Twin Cities area.
-To apply, completion of single variable calculus is required, along with a recommendation letter from a math teacher!
+To apply, completion of single-variable calculus is required, along with a letter of recommendation from a math teacher.

 Application Deadline: Rolling